w3c/smartcities-workshop/draft-agenda.md

     * Jerome Blum: ECLASS as a standardized Taxonomy, Terminology and Semantic for Smart Cities (3min)
     * Discussion & developing a list of the most important requirements for the Smart Cities standards (12min)

-4. Needs and possible solutions for Web-based Smart Cities (30min)
+4. Needs and possible solutions for Web-based Smart Cities (35min)
     * Andrea Cimmino: Shifting from smart cities to smart communities using Web technologies (3min)
     * Jacqueline Lu: Transparency Interfaces for Everyday Places (3min)
+    * Dave McComb: Lessons Learned from Enterprise Ontologies to Smart Cities (3min)
-    * Discussion & developing a list of the most important requirements for Web-based Smart Cities (24min)
+    * Discussion & developing a list of the most important requirements for Web-based Smart Cities (26min)

 5. Cross-cutting issues for Smart Cities (15min)
     * Deborah Dahl: Intelligent User Interfaces to Smart Cities (3min)